mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 - MTGJSON now supports Python 3.6 - 3.10
 - Better handle Gatherer downtime halting builds
-- Merged some File Models and Abstract Models within the documentation to the Data Model category for more clarity and ease of use.
+- Merged some File Models and Abstract Data Models within the documentation to the Data Model category for more clarity and ease of use.
 This in no way changes how and where the data files are downloaded or how their models are formed.

 ## 5.1.0